PaulGreer1/TheGardenersWeb/README.md

 ## Overview of the server's request-response process

+The Gateway class simulates the reception of HTTP requests from clients, and invokes the handleRequest() method defined in the Handler class.
+The Gateway object also creates the Handler object, which creates other components such as a Registrar which stores request and response data for use by various components throughout the process.
+The Registrar also manages the notification of event handlers as user interface (UI) events occur.
+The Controller manages the registration of its event handlers for UI events.

 ![Request_response_sequence_diagram](https://github.com/PaulGreer1/TheGardenersWeb/blob/main/REQUEST_RESPONSE_SEQUENCE_DIAGRAM.png)
 Click image to enlarge

-### Preparing a request-response session
+### Part 1: Simulating the HTTP Gateway

-#### 1. User interface (UI) events
+#### 1. UI events
 In this application framework, a UI event is deemed to have occurred when a client request is received from the UI.
-In a live environment, the input data for a HTTP request come from the client UI.
+In a live environment, the input data for an HTTP request come from the client UI.
 However, since we are developing and testing the system locally before uploading to the live server, we create an APIGatewayV2HTTPEvent object and an APIGatewayV2HTTPResponse object to simulate the initial stages of a request-response server process.

 #### 2. Create an HTTP event object
 The APIGatewayV2HTTPEvent object is used to carry the input data.
 Later, when the Gateway object's main() method is executed, this event object will be passed to the Handler object's handleRequest() method (at step 10).